Aroflex II →

 - Enter the number of the required key store (address).

-- Enter (from the key list) the serial number of the key, the keying variables and the check word.
+- Enter (from key list): serial number of the key, keying variables and

 - Remove the INSERT-key.